tkkhuu/hub_pr2/README.md

 # hub_pr2
-# Code for detecting signal from the sensors using Raspberry Pi and ROS
-# Instruction on running the code:
+Code for detecting signal from the sensors using Raspberry Pi and ROS, instructions on running the code:

 	1) Running the master:
 		- Log into the master machine with ROS, source the setup.bash file